JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 VinylPlay(sndHorrorAmbience);
 ```

 I'm sure you'll agree this is much cleaner!

-Here's what the [config file](Config-File) would look like to support this:
+It's very easy to set up this sort of configuration in Vinyl.
+If you go to the `Vinyl` folder in your Asset Browser in the GameMaker IDE you'll see a Note asset called `__VinylConfig`.
+Open that up and you'll see a template configuration.
+You can read in-depth documentation for what sort of data you can put into the configuration file [here](Config-File).
+For expediency, here's an example of a configuration file that replicates the hardcoded numbers we had before:

 ```
 {